Metallurgical Laboratory: Chemistry and metallurgy

 Metallurgical work concentrated on uranium and plutonium.
-Although it had been discovered over a century before, little was known about uranium, as evidenced by the fact that many references gave a figure for its melting point that was off by nearly 500 °F (280 °C).
+Although it had been discovered over a century before, little was known about uranium, as evidenced by the fact that many references gave a figure for its melting point that was off by nearly 500 F-change.
 Edward Creutz investigated it and discovered that at the right temperature range, uranium could be hammered and rolled, and drawn into the rods required by the production reactor design.
 It was found that when uranium was cut, the shavings would burst into flame.
 Working with Alcoa and General Electric, the Metallurgical Laboratory devised a method of soldering the aluminum jacket to the uranium slug.

 Under pressure to identify a source of processed uranium, in April 1942 Compton, Spedding and Hilberry met with Edward Mallinckrodt at his chemical company's headquarters in St. Louis, Missouri.
 The company devised and implemented a novel uranium processing technique using ether, submitted successful test materials by mid-May, supplied the material for the first self-sustaining reaction in December, and had satisfied the project's entire order of the first sixty tons before the contract was signed.

 The metallurgy of plutonium was completely unknown, for it had only recently been discovered.
 In August 1942, Seaborg's team chemically isolated the first weighable amount of plutonium from uranium irradiated in the Jones Laboratory.
 Until reactors became available, minuscule amounts of plutonium were produced in the cyclotron at Washington University in St. Louis.
 The chemistry division worked with DuPont to develop the bismuth phosphate process used to separate plutonium from uranium.